zahir2003/NLP-Concepts/README.md

 # NLP Concepts & Projects 🚀

 Welcome to my Natural Language Processing (NLP) portfolio!
 This repository showcases a wide range of NLP techniques, feature engineering, and machine learning approaches, all implemented in Python.
-Each notebook demonstrates practical, real-world applications.
+Each notebook demonstrates practical and real-world applications.

 ---